sushantpaudel77/linkedin-backend-microservices/README.md

 🧪 Testing & Validation
 Use the following tools to test and validate the setup:
 🧪 Postman / Thunder Client for REST API testing
-🛰️ Kafka UI to inspect message topics and brokers
+🛰️ Kafbat UI to inspect message topics and brokers
 🌐 Eureka Dashboard to verify microservice registration 📜 Logs via Docker or K8s to debug errors or issues